Pixel-World-Game/Pixel_World/README.md

 # Unity Game Project README

 ## Introduction
 Welcome to our Unity game project!
 This document provides details about how to run, play, and evaluate the game, including its unique features, levels, and external resources used.
+We recommend using the WEB version of the release branch to play!

 ## Table of Contents
 - [How to Run and Play](#how-to-run-and-play)